haxo-studios/spicekitchen/README.md

 # Spice Kitchen

-Hi There, This repository contains the codebase of your Spice Kitchen Site.
+Hi There, This repository contains the codebase of our Spice Kitchen Site.

 Live Demo: Soon to be Launched!!